noah-ing/universal-search-hub/README.md

 4. Push to the branch
 5. Create a Pull Request

-## Performance Metrics

-- Average Search Latency: 2.74ms
-- Search Accuracy: 100%
-- WASM SIMD Optimization: Enabled
-- Memory Usage: Optimized for large-scale indices
-- Query Throughput: Thousands per second

 ## License

-MIT License - see LICENSE file for details
+MIT License - see [LICENSE](LICENSE) for details.

 ## Support

-For issues, feature requests, or questions:
+For issues and feature requests:
 1. Check existing issues in the repository
 2. Create a new issue with detailed description
 3. Follow the issue template guidelines